WAT CHOENG THA

 Architecture

 Wat Choeng Tha is an active temple with many ancient structures still in situ.
 The principal building is the prang combined with the vihara or hall of images at the front.
-The ubosot or the ordination hall is situated west of the prang.
+The ubosot, or ordination hall, is situated west of the prang.
 An outside wall surrounds all.
 On the riverbank, but outside the outer wall of the old premises, there is a Sala Kamparian or sermon hall, dating back to the Rattanakosin period.

 The most imposing construction is the large Khmer-style prang with niches in each cardinal direction containing remnants of standing Buddha images.
 The prang is hollow inside, and there are traces of earlier looting.
 The prang has porches in three directions.
 The ruin of a sermon hall is located in front of the prang.
 The basic foundation of the vihara was renovated, and most of the walls are still standing, including the inner wall.
 More standing Buddha images are found in arched niches at the back wall of the sermon hall.
 In the middle of the vihara, we see two recent Buddha images in the ‘Buddha defying Mara’ pose.
 In addition, there are several small chedis designed in a variety of styles and time periods scattered around the site.
 The walls and some entry gates of the old monastery are still in situ.

-The modern part of Wat Choeng Tha is situated east of the ancient site, with the standard structures of an active monastery in place (monks’ quarters, bell tower, etc.).
-In addition, there is a small exposition of old ceramics pieces and local terracotta craft ware.
+The modern part of Wat Choeng Tha lies east of the ancient site, with the standard structures of an active monastery in place (monks’ quarters, bell tower, etc.).
+In addition, there is a small exhibition of old ceramic pieces and local terracotta craftware.

 Excavation at Wat Choeng Tha

-In 2020 CE, excavations were performed along the riverbank of Wat Choeng Tha, south of the sermon hall.
-Next to undefined brickwork, brick slopes in a V-pattern probably meant to facilitate a boat landing were excavated.
-There was a boat ferry between the landing at the northwestern corner of the Grand Place called Horse Bathing Landing to Wat Choeng Tha.
-This crossing became the official ferry of the palace from the reign of King Petracha (reign 1688-1703 CE) onwards.
-In the Ayutthaya period, twenty-two ferry routes were between the mainland and the city island.
-In the northern area, the six other crossings were: Tha Nuea to Wat Khun Yuan, Tha Khan to Sala Trawen, Tha Sip Bia to Wat Pho, Wat Tha Sai to Wat Rong Khong, Wat Song to Wat Pa Khonthi and Tha Khun Nang to Wat Mae Nang Plum.
+In 2020 CE, excavations were carried out along the riverbank of Wat Choeng Tha, south of the sermon hall.
+Next to undefined brickwork, brick slopes arranged in a V-pattern, probably intended to facilitate a boat landing, were uncovered.
+A boat ferry ran from the landing at the northwestern corner of the Grand Place, known as Horse Bathing Landing, to Wat Choeng Tha.
+This crossing became the palace's official ferry from the reign of King Petracha (1688-1703 CE) onwards.
+During the Ayutthaya period, twenty-two ferry routes linked the mainland and the city island.
+In the northern area, the six other crossings were: Tha Nuea to Wat Khun Yuan, Tha Khan to Sala Trawen, Tha Sip Bia to Wat Pho, Wat Tha Sai to Wat Rong Khong, Wat Song to Wat Pa Khonthi, and Tha Khun Nang to Wat Mae Nang Pluem.
 [3]

 (Excavated brick slope at Wat Choeng Tha - Picture taken November 2020 CE)